Rove McManus: Television

-During the 2004 and 2007 federal elections, McManus unsuccessfully campaigned to have the Australian prime minister, John Howard, appear on his program.
-While Howard did not appear, then-opposition leaders Mark Latham appeared on the show in 2005 and Kevin Rudd in 2007.
-After being elected prime minister, Rudd appeared on the show again in 2008 and also on 28 June 2009.
+During the 2004 and 2007 federal elections, McManus unsuccessfully sought to have Australian prime minister John Howard appear on his program.
+While Howard did not appear, then-opposition leaders Mark Latham and Kevin Rudd appeared on the show in 2005 and 2007 respectively.
+After being elected prime minister, Rudd appeared on the show again in 2008 and once more on 28 June 2009.

-When Bert Newton fell ill in early 2004, McManus was one of many guest presenters who hosted Newton's Good Morning Australia program.
-McManus hosted the episodes on 24 April and 12 October 2004.
-The following year, McManus and Newton co-hosted a Roving Enterprises television special Ten Seriously 40, a look at the history of the Ten Network.
+When Bert Newton fell ill in early 2004, McManus was one of many guest presenters who hosted Newton's Good Morning Australia program, presenting its episodes on 24 April and 12 October 2004.
+The following year, he and Newton co-hosted a Roving Enterprises television special Ten Seriously 40, a look at the history of the Ten Network.

-In 2004, McManus appeared in comedian John Safran's TV show John Safran vs God in a segment in which Safran convinced the controversial UK Muslim cleric Omar Bakri Muhammad to put a fatwa on McManus.
-The fatwa was later taken off when Omar Bakri found out that the pictures showing McManus mocking Islam were falsified.
+In 2004, McManus appeared in comedian John Safran's TV show John Safran vs God in a segment where Safran convinced the controversial UK Muslim cleric Omar Bakri Muhammad to put a fatwa on McManus, showcasing pictures of McManus mocking Islam.
+The fatwa was later taken off when the pictures were found to be falsified.

-In 2005, McManus co-hosted the historic tri-network tsunami appeal Reach Out with fellow presenters Eddie McGuire and Andrew O'Keefe on three commercial networks Seven, Nine and Ten.
+In 2005, McManus co-hosted the tsunami appeal Reach Out with fellow presenters Eddie McGuire and Andrew O'Keefe on television networks Seven, Nine and Ten.
 The appeal raised over $20 million for tsunami relief efforts around Asia.
-The event was such a success that the three teamed up just a few months later to host the Logie awards.
+A successful appeal, it motivated the trio to host the Logie awards together a few months later.